-Amid his busy schedule he recently took the time to complete his written work entitled "IAin’t Trying to Be Funny"; a powerfully delightful book about his many life experiences which included a daring faith walk that took him and his wife around the world in 22 days on less than $3,000.
+Amid his busy schedule he recently took the time to complete his written work entitled "IAin’t Trying to Be Funny"; a powerfully delightful book about his many life experiences which included a daring faith walk that took him and his wife around the world in 22 days on less than three thousand dollars.

 AWARDS AND RECOGNITION: